If you appreciate 40-hour work weeks, safe working conditions, higher wages, weekends, and a day off today—thank the labor movement. #LaborDay

 Big progress being made.

-That’s what the President of the United States said.
-“Happy Labor Day!
+That’s what the President of the United States said a year ago today: “Happy Labor Day!
 Our country is doing better than ever before with unemployment setting record lows.
 The U.S. has tremendous upside potential as we go about fixing some of the worst Trade Deals ever made by any country in the world.
 Big progress being made!”

 And it’s Labor Day for a reason.
-It’s Labor Day, it’s about labor, it’s about the American worker, it’s about history, because a century ago, those who labored in this country lived radically different, and far worse, lives.
+It’s about labor, it’s about the American worker, it’s about history, because a century ago, those who labored in this country lived radically different, and far worse, lives.

 It was a time of war, and wonder, and ever advancing technology.